 - Asian American Bar Association of Chicago, Board of Directors

-- Intellectual Property Law Association of Chicago (IPLAC), Member
+- Intellectual Property Law Association of Chicago (IPLAC), Vice-Chair of Symposium Committee

 - Korean American Bar Association of Chicago, Member